spooky-th-ghost/dagathia/README.md

 -10    | Monsters    | A tropical storm has agitated the waters, causing monsters to become agitated -10    | Pirates     | There is rumor of a high amount of treasure in the region, Sending all manner of mid tolow level pirate crews out to the sea
 -10    | Travelers  | There was a recent trade summit or festival in a nearby port

+When travelling between islands roll d100, if the roll is above the encounter level roll on the following table to determine the encounter

 d10 | Encounter | Hostility | Description
 --- | --------- | --------- | -----------